KrishnaswamyLab/PHATE/README.md

     data_phate <- phate(data)

 phateR accepts R matrices, `Matrix` sparse matrices, `data.frame`s, and any other data type that can be converted to a matrix with the function `as.matrix`.

+#### Tutorial and Reference

+For more information and a tutorial, read the [phateR README](https://github.com/KrishnaswamyLab/phateR).
+Documentation is available in the R help viewer with `help(phateR::phate)`.
+A tutorial notebook running PHATE on a single-cell RNA-seq dataset is available at <http://htmlpreview.github.io/?https://github.com/KrishnaswamyLab/phateR/blob/master/inst/examples/bonemarrow_tutorial.html> or in `phateR/inst/examples`.

 ### Help